tomhrr/cosh/doc/all.md

  - `cwd`: returns the current working directory.
  - `is-dir`: returns a boolean indicating whether the argument is a directory.
- - `is-files`: returns a boolean indicating whether the argument is a file.
+ - `is-file`: returns a boolean indicating whether the argument is a plain file.
+ - `is-link`: returns a boolean indicating whether the argument is a link.
  - `rm`: removes the argument file.
  - `rmf`: removes the argument file, without reporting an error in the event that the file doesn't exist.